Oats also include the normally healthy protein gluten. There are numerous conflicts between oats and coeliac disease.

 In a write-up created by Jefferson Adams qualified “Effects of Various Kinds of Oats on Coeliac Disease”, he mentioned different kinds of studies carried out by different teams of researchers and medical professionals about the connection of oats to coeliac condition.

 According to Adams, there were a team of Italian and Australian medical professionals which carried out examinations on 3 kinds of oats: the avenins of the Italian assortment Astra, the Australian variety Mortlook and the Australian Lampton assortment.
 In the research study performed it showed that Lampton is much more secure compared to either the Astra or Mortlock.

-However, even if the Lampton variety is safer it still needs to be prepared in a contamination free facility that checks oats if they are gluten free.
-For oat items to be thought of as gluten-free, they may show less than 220ppm of gliadin.
+However, even if the Lampton variety is safer it still needs to be prepared in a contamination-free facility that checks oats if they are gluten-free.
+For oat items to be thought of as gluten-free, they must show less than 220ppm of gliadin.